 In the 1980s, Blackadder's work became increasingly inspired by Japan's art and cultural traditions, an interest which, according to the artist, was first ignited after seeing an exhibition about Japanese art in London.
 She travelled to Japan regularly, a country which she seems to have been fascinated by.
 Her studio is filled with objects and clothing from Japan, including kimonos, fans and figurines.

 Around this time, Blackadder also started to use Japanese paper for her watercolours, imitating the rich cultural tradition of watercolour painting in Japan.

 In 1982 Blackadder was appointed an Order of the British Empire.

 In 1988, Blackadder completed this oil on canvas portrait of Scottish fantasy writer Mollie Hunter, which is housed in the Scottish National Portrait Gallery.

 In 2001, she was made the first female Artist Limner by the Queen, a position within the Royal Household unique to Scotland.
 One decade later, in 2011 (the same year she turned 80) a major retrospective of her work opened at the Scottish National Gallery, curated by Philip Long.

 Blackadder has been a much-loved Scottish artist for over half a century.
 However, her talents deserve further praise, examination and critical attention.

-As much a collector as an artist, Blackadder's artistic vision appears to be inspired and stimulated by a sheer curiosity for the world around her, which she has beautifully documented and illustrated for over six decades.
+As much a collector as an artist, Blackadder's artistic vision was inspired and stimulated by a sheer curiosity for the world around her, which she beautifully documented and illustrated for over six decades.